ArguMentor: Augmenting User Experiences with Counter-Perspectives: Preliminary Study

 \subsection{Survey Method}

-We recruited 21 participants (primarily young, educated, English-speaking news readers) to complete our survey.
+We recruited 40 participants to complete our survey.
+The age range was 20--45.
+Fifty-five percent were men and 45\% were women.
+For 30\%, English was their second or higher language.
+There was a diverse mix of educational backgrounds, from those who did not complete high school, to college graduates, to those with advanced degrees.
+Around 70\% of them were frequent news readers.
+These participants were selected through snowball sampling participants at our university and an online gaming group (these groups tend to attract a diverse range of individuals from various backgrounds).
 The questions focused on their demographics and news reading habits, information about their interaction with opinion pieces, and design ideas for potential technological support.
 Details of the survey protocol and participant backgrounds can be found in the Supplementary Materials.